HamzehAdawi/HotProperties/README.md

 ## Hot Properties
 Hot properties is a full stack web app which features browsing properties, listing properties, and a messaging system among many other featrues.
 Deployed on AWS with a DB persistence through MySQL.
 User accounts are broken down into 3 roles: 1.
-Admin for account creation (agents and buyers) via Admin accounts, 2.
-Agents for property managing, listing, selling, and handeling of inquiries for properties.
-3. Buyers for shopping properties.
+Admin - account management via admin portal, 2.
+Agent - property listing, selling, and handeling of message inquiries for properties.
+3. Buyers for shopping listed properties.

 #### For demo purposes it is best to log in and visit the website as a buyer.
 #### Please use the following credentials: